Orinwebsolutions/custom-endpoint/README.md

 ## Description ##

-Activating plugin will be setup initial virtual page as following exmaple "https://sampledomain.com/my-api".
-So accessing the virtual page, you will be connect to https://jsonplaceholder.typicode.com api and fetching user details in-order display on the page.
-Once fetch the result data will store in database in time manner.
-Which is provide caching mechanism and it will also increase page loading.
-Following features are integrated with in the plugin.
+Activating plugin will be setup a virtual page, example "https://sampledomain.com/my-api".
+So accessing the virtual page, user will be connect to https://jsonplaceholder.typicode.com api in the backend and fetch user details and display on the virtual page.
+Once api call fetch the results data and it will be store in database in 5 minutes expiration.
+This is decrease page loading time as well.
+Additionally following features are integrated with in the plugin.

-* Template override
+* Template override from current theme.
-* Changing virtual page name
+* Possibility to change virtual page name
-* Page setup as a virtual page, so this virtual page won’t be indexing under SEO.
 * Caching data included
 * Compatible with WordPress Multisite